vuejs/v2.vuejs.org/src/v2/guide/single-file-components.md

 After you've taken a day to dive into these resources, we recommend checking out [Vue CLI 3](https://cli.vuejs.org/).
 Follow the instructions and you should have a Vue project with `.vue` components, ES2015, Webpack and hot-reloading in no time!

-To learn more about Webpack itself, check out [their official docs](https://webpack.js.org/configuration/) and [Webpack Academy](https://webpack.academy/p/the-core-concepts).
-In Webpack, each file can be transformed by a "loader" before being included in the bundle, and Vue offers the [vue-loader](https://vue-loader.vuejs.org) plugin to translate single-file (`.vue`) components.

 ### For Advanced Users

-Whether you prefer Webpack or Browserify, we have documented templates for both simple and more complex projects.
-We recommend browsing [github.com/vuejs-templates](https://github.com/vuejs-templates), picking a template that's right for you, then following the instructions in the README to generate a new project with [vue-cli](https://github.com/vuejs/vue-cli).
+The CLI takes care of most of the tooling configurations for you, but also allows fine-grained customization through its own [config options](https://cli.vuejs.org/config/).

+In case you prefer setting up your own build setup from scratch, you will need to manually configure webpack with [vue-loader](https://vue-loader.vuejs.org).
+To learn more about webpack itself, check out [their official docs](https://webpack.js.org/configuration/) and [Webpack Academy](https://webpack.academy/p/the-core-concepts).